How Long Does it take to Become a Software Developer

 How Long Does it Take To Become a Software Developer?

 Honestly, it depends on many variables.
 How early do you discover you're interested in software development?
 Do you choose a traditional degree program for your education and take 4 years in school or do you take an accelerated program and earn your degree faster?
-Do you start working in your field upon graduation or do you take some time out for other matters?

 The road to becoming a software developer, like the road in life, has many twists and turns.
 The speed at which you progress through it is all up to you.
 Once you know what you want to do with your life, you should act immediately and start figuring out how to reach your goal.